nanthagabriel/nanthagabriel/README.md

 ### 💬 Let’s Connect!

-I’m always looking for feedback, advice, and opportunities to collaborate and learn.
+I’m always looking for feedback, advice and opportunities to collaborate and learn.
 Feel free to check out my work as I update it and reach out if you want to connect or offer feedback on my projects.
 I look forward to learning from my mistakes, growing from my experiences and sharing insights with others!

 - **Email**: [nanthagabriel@gmail.com](mailto:nanthagabriel@gmail.com)
 - **Instagram**: [@nanthagabriel](https://www.instagram.com/nanthagabriel/)